-Data Analytics is purely driven by demand for rigorous and passionate statistical and quantitative analysis.
+Data Analytics is purely driven by the demand for rigorous and passionate statistical and quantitative analysis.
 It uses complex analytical methods, data models and is mostly process- and method-driven.
 It need not always account for domain or business context to analyze patterns, trends, correlations, comparisons, or even causal analysis.

 Data scientists/analysts aren’t necessarily business experts and may not always understand business interests or functions.
 And yet they are capable of delivering answers to ‘what’ and ‘why’ powered solely by Data Analytics.

 Business Analytics is the latest evolution in BI tools and also a trend that is fast catching up.
-It is mainly meant for business users and is designed to support decision making and investigating ad-hoc queries.
+It is mainly meant for business users and is designed to support decision-making and investigating ad-hoc queries.

-, by 2023, more than 33% of large organizations will have analysts practicing decision intelligence, including decision modeling.
+According to Gartner, by 2023, more than 33% of large organizations will have analysts practicing decision intelligence, including decision modeling.
 Decision intelligence brings together several disciplines, including decision management and decision support.

 Thus Business Analytics is mainly driven by business objectives and impact.
 It merely uses quantitative and/or statistical models and technology as a medium to align, execute, monitor, and tune decision models and business processes in the context of business outcomes.